PVF Football Academy: Relations with clubs

 In March 2016, PVF and Gamba Osaka (Japan) signed a comprehensive cooperation agreement in two years.
 Gamba Osaka team will take the coach to help PVF train players, as well as select a number of potential faces to bring to Japan for advanced training or competition for Gamba Osaka.
 In addition, each year, Gamba Osaka will invite PVF youth teams to Japan to compete in international competitions held by this club.

+Domestic record

+The season-by-season performance of PVF in the Vietnamese football league system: